alexenge/hu-neuro-pipeline/README.md

 ### 3.2 For R users

-Here's the same example as above:
+Here's the same example as above but for using the pipeline from R:

 ```R
 # Import Python module